-As such, the employer must give written notice to the bargaining agent and the Minister of Labour Relations and Workplace Safety, when proposing an organizational change or technological change that will likely affect the terms, conditions, and tenure of employment of a significant number of employees.
+The employer must give written notice to the bargaining agent and the Minister of Labour Relations and Workplace Safety, when proposing an organizational change or technological change that will likely affect the terms, conditions and tenure of employment of a significant number of employees.

 A technological change is defined as the introduction by an employer into the employer's work, undertaking, or business of equipment or material of a different nature or kind than previously utilized by the employer in the operation of the work, undertaking; or business; or in the manner in which the employer carries on the work, undertaking or business related to the introduction of the equipment or material.

 Written notice must be given at least 90 days before the date on which the organizational change or technological change is to take effect.
 The notice must contain the information stated in section 6-54 of The Saskatchewan Employment Act.
 This includes: